Historical Attraction Tours

 Sacred ground, landmark, refuge, meeting place, home: Stone Mountain has been many things to many people.
 Discover the past and present of Stone Mountain through a customized Historical Tour.

-Stroll through over 100 years of Georgia history at the Plantation.
+Stroll through over 100 years of Georgia history at the Historic Square.
 Original buildings, gardens, historic breed farm animals and the largest collection of 19th century antiques in the state tell the story of the diversity of life in the region from the colonial period through the Civil War and beyond.

 - Colonial Georgia: What was Georgia like just after the American Revolution?
 Join us at the 18th century Thornton House and learn about the gentry, the backwoodsmen and their closest neighbors, the Cherokee and the Creek Indian nations.